 The Company has equity investments in LIHTC partnerships, both directly and through tax credit funds, with carrying values of \$72,918,000 and \$50,725,000 as of December 31, 2022 and 2021, respectively.
 The LIHTCs are indirect federal subsidies to finance low-income housing and are used in connection with both newly constructed and renovated residential rental buildings.
 Once a project is placed in service, it is generally eligible for the tax credit for ten years.
 To continue generating the tax credit and to avoid tax credit recapture, a LIHTC building must satisfy specific low-income housing compliance rules for a full fifteen years.
 The maximum exposure to loss in the VIEs is the amount of equity invested and credit extended by the Company.
 However, the Company has credit protection in the form of indemnification agreements, guarantees, and collateral arrangements.
 The Company has evaluated the variable interests held by the Company in each LIHTC investment and determined that the Company does not have controlling financial interests in such investments and is not the primary beneficiary.
 The Company reports the investments in the unconsolidated LIHTCs as other assets on the Company's statements of financial condition.
-There were no impairment losses on the Company's LIHTC investments at December 31, 2022 are as follows:
+There were no impairment losses on the Company's LIHTC investments during the years ended December 31, 2022, 2021 and 2020.
+Future unfunded contingent equity commitments related to the Company's LIHTC investments at December 31, 2022 are as follows: